esosedi/3166/README.md

   2. Wikipedia.org – as main information source
   3. Esosedi.org – as main information source
   4. OpenStreetMap.org – as secondary source
-  5. Whosonfirst-data – as external links for region information (as long Pelias return region code as WOT entity)
+  5. Whosonfirst-data – as external links for region information (as long Pelias return region code as WOF entity)